Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 While sincerely praying to be among the pious, we should also seek refuge from misguidance and earning Allah’s anger.
 Muslims appeal to Allah to protect us from the erroneous paths of two groups who went astray.
 The first of these were those who were aware of the true nature of religion.
 Nevertheless, they were disobedient and angered Allah.

 The second of these immoral groups altered the principles of the religion itself.
-They did this to make religion conform to their sinful desires.
+Indeed, they did this to make religion conform to their sinful desires.
 They thus distorted Allah’s revelation and had the audacity to assign inappropriate attributes to Him.
 After modifying the religion, they were able to use it to justify their wicked actions.

-The impact of Surah Fatiha
+The impact of Surah al-Fatiha

 Furthermore, the recitation of this blessed Surah can also be used to treat illness.
 The Prophet (PBUH) approved of the practice of reciting Surah Al-Fatiha for healing purposes.
-(Sahih al-Bukhari) Thus, we can conclude that Surah Fatiha also contains healing benefits.
+(Sahih al-Bukhari) Thus, we can conclude that Surah al-Fatiha also contains healing benefits.